 In KS2, pupils will look at monitoring and recording how hard they are working and will also begin to self-select appropriate warm up activities.
 During PE lessons we aim to install confidence, respect and self-belief in all our pupils.
 This will be achieved in different ways, in different year groups.
 Year 3 Indigo Class will be working on a number of different sports in the gym and outside in the first half of this term whilst Lilac Class will commence their swimming lessons.
 Years 4, 5 and 6 will begin by focusing on hockey with the aim of understanding the tactics of the game so as to perform within a team and under opponent pressure.
 They will also be working on their gymnastic skills, creating, improving and performing sequences.

 There were 59 pupils in Year 6 during 2018-19.
 At the beginning of the year, out of these pupils:

 - 52% could swim competently, confidently and proficiently over a distance of at least 25 metres.

 - 53% could use a range of strokes effectively.

-- 66% can perform safe self-rescue in different water-based situations.
+- 66% could perform safe self-rescue in different water-based situations.